OnurCabuk1/excell_project/README.md

 ## 💾 File Format
 The dashboard is saved in an Excel workbook (.xlsx) format.

-## Note
+**Note**
 The Excel file is large and cannot be previewed directly on GitHub.
-Please download the file to explore the dashboard and analysis.
+Please download the file from the `master` branch to explore the dashboard and analysis.

+Feel free to explore and modify the file for further insights!

 Feel free to explore and modify the file for further insights!